anthony-aylward/luciferase/README.md

 ## Command-line interface for barplots

+## Introduction

+This introduction demonstrates a simple analysis of data in Excel format.

+H

 ### Barplots of enhancer activity

 A command-line tool called `luciferase-barplot` for creating bar plots is